 Why do we care?

 Nice trademark classes are important when registering new trademarks.
 They are also important when trying to see if there are conflicts between trademarks.
-As a rule of thumb, if two similar trademarks describe products or services that fall into different Nice classes, then this is usually OK.
-Trademark law will tend to assume that customers will not be confused.
+As a rule of thumb, if two similar trademarks describe products or services that fall into different Nice classes, then (in theory) this is OK.
+Traditional trademark law will tend to assume that customers will not be confused.
 But if two similar trademarks describe products or services that fall into the same Nice class, things may not be OK.
 There may be a possibility of confusion.

-So, if you are filing a new trademark, it is important to specify what types of goods and services you are selling or planning to sell.
-This allows the attorney to determine the Nice class for the goods and services.
-A proposed trademark that may be totally fine for some Nice classes could be a total non-starter for other Nice classes.
+So, if you are filing a new trademark, it is crucial to specify what types of goods and services you are selling or planning to sell.
+This allows the attorney to determine the Nice class (and coordinated class) for these goods and services.
+A proposed trademark that may be fine for some Nice classes could be a total non-starter for other Nice classes.